Menu

 24 pages, 09/99

-FPL_Temp_FRPlywood FPL - Effect of Fire Retardants on Mechanical Properties of Plywood
+FPL – Effects of Fire Retardants on Mechanical Properties of Wood

 Research by the U.S. Forest Product Laboratory on the impacts of fire retardant treatment on the mechanical properties of Douglas fir and Aspen plywood.